magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

-To see how this dummy namespace is used, let's take a look at the `valip.predicates` namespace declaration from the `predicates.clj` hosted in the `src/valip` directory:
+To see how this dummy namespace is used, let's take a look at the `valip.predicates` namespace declaration from the `predicates.clj` file hosted in the `src/valip` directory:

 ```clj
 (ns valip.predicates